 In this growing sea of competition, and in the midst of the arms race to minimize cost while maximizing efficiency, it’s not just important, but vital that your firm stands out and that you separate yourselves from the crowd.
-That is what proper marketing is for.
+That is what proper online marketing for law firms is for.

 How Do I Market My Law Firm?

-A lot of marketing in 2019 is about ranking and search engines, considering 95% of people never look past the first few search results on Google.
+A lot of law firm marketing in 2020 is about ranking and search engines, considering 95% of people never look past the first few search results on Google.
 But getting people to see and open your website is only part of the challenge; once they’ve clicked, you want them to actually hire you.

 Law Firm Marketing Strategy: Create a Fast, Friendly Website

-In 2019, the vast majority, if not all of your clients’ first impressions of you will be your website.
-For this reason, your website should be two things:
+In 2020, the vast majority, if not all of your clients’ first impressions of you will be your website.
+For this reason, your website should be two things: fast and mobile friendly.

 Your firm’s website needs to be fast.
 Research shows that nearly half of all people expect a website to load in 10 seconds or less.

-If your website doesn’t measure up, it will only become one in a long line of pages a potential client has hit the “back” button on.
+If your law firm website doesn’t measure up, it will only become one in a long line of pages a potential client has hit the “back” button on.